nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * If the `r` option is included, the meetings will be sorted in reverse(descending) order.
 * Meetings with the same value for the specified attribute will be sorted by date/time in ascending order.
+* Examples:
-* Example: `sortm m/` sorts meetings by title in ascending order.
+  * `sortm m/` sorts meetings by title in ascending order.
-* Example: `sortm dt/r` sorts meetings by date/time in descending order.
+  * `sortm dt/r` sorts meetings by date/time in descending order.

 <div markdown="block" class="alert alert-info">